Ophiocephalus aurantiacus Hamilton, 1822; Ophiocephalus apus Canestrini, 1861

 Prefers a dimly-lit aquarium with a layer of surface vegetation such as Ceratopteris spp. plus some submerged cover.

-Driftwood roots and branches can be used and placed such a way that a few shady spots are formed, while the addition of dried leaf litter is also recommended.
+Driftwood roots and branches can be used and placed in such a way that a few shaded spots are formed, while the addition of dried leaf litter is also recommended.

 It is essential to use a tightly-fitting cover since Channa spp. are notorious for their ability to escape, and a gap should be left between this and the water surface as they require access to a layer of humid air.

 Temperature: 16 – 24 °C